 How Long Does It Take to Become a Unicorn?

-However, this can vary dramatically – some startups hit a billion dollars in a just a couple of months, whilst at the other end of the scale German healthcare startup Otto Bock Healthcare took 98 years.
-This is an extreme example, but shows just how much variation there is within the startup sector.
+However, this can vary dramatically – some startups hit a billion dollars in just a couple of months, whilst at the other end of the scale German healthcare startup Otto Bock Healthcare took 98 years.
+This is an extreme example but shows just how much variation there is within the startup sector.

 See all the data here:

 Certain sectors are more popular for startup innovation – for example, SaaS and other internet software services like Slack, along with eCommerce marketplaces, and financial technology.